public-awesome/mainnet/stargaze-1/v4_0_0_UPGRADE.md

 ## WARNING: WasmVM

-If the binary was compiled in the same machine where is going to run check it has linked the right version:
+If the binary was compiled on the same machine where it is going to run, check if it has linked the right version:
 ```bash
 ldd $BINARY_LOCATION/bin/starsd | grep vm
 >        libwasmvm.so => $HOME/go/pkg/mod/github.com/ !cosm!wasm/wasmvm@v1.0.0-beta10/api/libwasmvm.so (0x00007fadbf749000)